x

 • Do they take a completely different way than they should have or you expected?
 Or do they take the correct path but get lost and confused along the way?

-Thanks to Unmoderated Testing, you will find out answers to these questions and discover any usability and user experience issues.
-Knowing how users interact and use your website, will allow you to optimize and improve it.
+Thanks to unmoderated testing, you will find answers to these questions and discover any usability and user experience issues.
+Knowing how users interact and use your website, will allow you to make informed decisions in optimizing furthermore.

-The great advantage of Unmoderated Testing is that it is very flexible – meaning that can be used pretty much anytime during the development or design process.
+The great advantage of Unmoderated user testing is that it is very flexible – meaning that can be used pretty much anytime during the development or design process.
 You can use Website Testing to test simple HTML prototypes as well as live websites.

 All that you need to make it work is a working piece of HTML that’s hosted somewhere public.
 That way, Website Testing can link to your website, web app, or prototype via URL.

-Usability testing using Unmoderated Testing is versatile and scalable.
-You can set up a simple Unmoderated Testing study with minimum effort in a few minutes, or you can run studies with tens of tasks that cover main use cases, or you can achieve that with just a single task.
-Tests can be conducted with only a few people, or you can collect results from hundreds of respondents.
-With Unmoderated Testing, you can create studies that suit your needs.
+Usability testing using an unmoderated testing method is versatile and scalable.
+You can set up simple unmoderated usability tests with minimum effort in a few minutes, run studies with tens of tasks that cover main use cases, or just a single task.
+Tests can be conducted on either a few people, or you can collect results from hundreds of respondents.
+With Unmoderated Testing, you can create tailored studies that suit your needs.

 unmoderated usability testing